-- Oven ready lasagna noodles – these are great for cutting down on the prep work for lasagna.
-There are tons of different brands – ones that look like traditional, flat lasagna noodles, and also ones that have the crimped edges (that’s what I usually use).
-Make sure they are completely covered in some kind of liquid, though, because that’s what cooks them in the oven!
+- Oven-ready lasagna noodles are great for cutting down on the prep work for lasagna.
+There are tons of different brands – ones that look like traditional, flat lasagna noodles, and also ones that have crimped edges (that’s what I usually use).
+Make sure they are completely covered in some liquid, though, because that’s what cooks them in the oven!

 - Cook it with tin foil on top for the majority of the time, and then take it off for the last 10 minutes or so.

 - Use a good quality baking dish – I’ll admit, a lot of the time I just use a pyrex glass baking dish…which gets the job done.
 However, I prefer a deeper one that is meant for lasagnas or casseroles.
 My mom has a Rachel Ray Lasagna Pan that I just love.